Jeffreydne/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-# This came is meant to be played in the console.
+# This game is meant to be played in the console.
 It was an early project I completed during my second week learning JavaScript.